CopperRated: PG Contains: Gay Theme, Sexual References.

 I knew how to wake it.
 For now it was in a nearly coma-like state.
 The body was barely functioning, and only on the most basic levels.
 Though the reflexes were working, and the mind was connected to the body through the nervous system, there was no conscious motor activity.
 There were no caloric reserves.
 The body was running on the nutrients and fluid provided by the tank, which were barely minimal to preserve life.
 Until it received real calories through food and drink, it would remain paralyzed and stationary, unconscious.

 The class materials had never dealt with the implications or even the question of 'waking' the experiment.
 I had no doubts of doing so.
 I had put all the information I wanted into it.
 The personality would certainly be as I intended.
 The long talks with the programming had shown no emotional variations out of the norm unless I intentionally triggered them.
-The clone would have its own personality, its own thoughts, its own memories of its past.
+It would have its own personality, its own thoughts, its own memories of its past.

-Stunningly red hair, so dark it was nearly copper-colored.
+Stunningly red hair, so dark it was beyond copper-colored.
 Face long and narrow, sharp but refined cheek bones, lips perfectly shaped, the top lighter than the bottom, both soft and lush.
 Complexion pale, but not sickly, and smooth and wonderful.
 Fine, faint freckles laced over cheeks and nose.
 Hips were just so.
 All the naughty bits were perfect.
 Fine red hair filled in nicely where it belonged under his arms and around his privates.
 Thin body, but not bony.
 The arms and legs were long and slender.

 You were ficking perfect.